Polycarbonate (PC) Injection Moulding: Mastering the High-Performance Engineering Plastic

 • Barrel Zones: Minimum 4 zones with PID temperature control

-• Temperature Control: ±2°C accuracy required
+• Control de temperatura: ±2°C accuracy required

 • Capacity: Screw diameter should provide adequate shear heating